 29 Jun 2020

-In the meantime, we will continue using our website and social media to share brand new exhibitions, our collections, blogposts, and arts and crafts to do at home.
+We continue using our website and social media to share brand new exhibitions, our collections, blogposts, and arts and crafts to do at home.
 You can discover all these fantastic resources across our website and in the list below.
 You can also browse our online shop for unique gifts either reflecting Reading and the local area or inspired by the Museum's collection.

 Explore our collections and local history online